escowles/recipes/_posts/2018-11-17-japanese-curry-roux.md

 * 1/2 tsp. garam masala
 * 1/4 tsp. chipotle powder
 use chicken stock instead of water for the curry, and add 1 Tbsp. of sesame oil at the end

+04/22/2025: made this last night and it was very good — updating the recipe to match what it's evolved into.